minyaung/git-test1/README.md

 Added another line with comment Working on #1

 Added another line with comment Fixed #2

+Didn't close it.
+Another test to close the issue.